Models (band): 1977–1979: Early years

 In 1977 Melbourne school friends Sean Kelly and James Freud formed their first band, Spread, which was soon renamed Teenage Radio Stars.
-They recorded two tracks for Suicide records' Lethal Weapons compilation album (1978).
+They recorded two tracks for Suicide records' Lethal Weapons compilation album (1978) as well as a single, 'Wanna Be Ya Baby'.

 Singer and guitarist Sean Kelly left in 1978 to form Models with bass guitarist Peter Sutcliffe (a.k.a.
-Pierre Voltaire and Pierre Sutcliffe, who won $503,000 in May 2014, on Australian TV quiz show Million Dollar Minute) and Ash Wednesday (formerly of JAB on keyboards, Sutcliffe and Janis Friedenfelds (a.k.a.
+Pierre Voltaire and Pierre Sutcliffe, who won $503,000 in May 2014, on Australian TV quiz show Million Dollar Minute) and Ash Wednesday (formerly of JAB on keyboards, and Janis Friedenfelds (a.k.a.
 Johnny Crash) on drums and percussion.
 Models were more pop influenced than the earlier punk bands and had a wider appeal.
 The initial version of the group did not stay together for long as, after six months, Sutcliffe was replaced on bass by Mark Ferrie (ex-Myriad).
 In August 1979, Wednesday was replaced by Andrew Duffield from Whirlywirld on keyboards.
-Their first release in October 1979 was a give-away, shared single, "Early Morning Brain (It's Not Quite the Same as Sobriety)" backed with The Boys Next Door's "Scatterbrain".
+The line-up of the band with Ferrie and Wednesday recorded demos which make up eight tracks of the 2001 album Melbourne.
+Their first release in October 1979 was a give-away, split single, "Early Morning Brain (It's Not Quite the Same as Sobriety)" backed with The Boys Next Door's "Scatterbrain".
 Friction within the band led to their decision to break up in November 1978.
-However they rapidly reformed at the end of December when ex-The Easybeats members, Harry Vanda and George Young, who were now record producers and songwriters, offered to cut some demos for them – Their second single, "Owe You Nothing" appeared in August 1980.
-Both singles were released on independent labels and did not chart on the Top 40 Australian singles chart according to the Kent Music Report.
+However they reformed at the end of December when ex-The Easybeats members, Harry Vanda and George Young, who were now record producers and songwriters, offered to cut some demos for them – Their second single, "Owe You Nothing" appeared in August 1980.
+Both singles were released independently and did not chart on the Top 40 Australian singles chart according to the Kent Music Report.